DHRI-Curriculum/Data-and-Ethics/lessons.md

 ## Challenge: Processed/Transformed

 1. How do you decide the formats to store your data when you transition from 'raw' to 'processed/transformed' data?
 What are some of your considerations?
-2. Explore the `moSmall.csv` dataset, what columns (variables) will you keep?
+2. Explore the `moSmall.csv` dataset, what questions might you ask with this dataset?
+What columns (variables) will you keep?
 3. If you are saving the file `moSmall.csv` in a program like Microsoft Excel, you may be prompted to save the file as `.xlsx`.
 What format would you choose to save it in?
 Why would you choose to do so?

 - - -